gheorghina/gheorghina.github.io/bookshelf_recommendations.md

 ---
 layout: page
-title: About Me
+title: Bookshelf Recommendations
-permalink: /about/
+permalink: /bookshelf_recommendations/
 ---

 It should be no mistery that I really enjoy giving advice for those who are operating in the Software Engineering world to take advice from other areas as well.